Skip to Main Content

 Is PTO required by law?

-PTO is not required by the federal government.
+PTO is not required by federal law.
 Some state laws regulate PTO and other types of leave.
 It is important to understand state and local legislation as it pertains to your PTO policy.

 What is a front-loaded PTO policy?

-Is the PTO policy the same for salary and part-time employees?
+Should the PTO policy be the same for salary and part-time employees?

 Some organizations may choose to have multiple types of PTO that are assigned to different departments or positions depending on their needs and the specific conditions of those roles.
 Whatever the makeup of your organization, the structure of your PTO policy is at your discretion, although it’s important to make sure you adhere to state and local regulations.